ashkan18/kbacon/README.md

 Back-end Design
 ---------
 Backend is all based on python flask micro-framework.
+You can find the back-end code under kbdegreesvc folder.
 The code starts from kbdegree.py file.
 In this file we create a new flask application and define all the endpoints.
 We have two important endpoints there
 - search_artist: gets a 'query' as get request parameter and returns a list of artist with the query in their name
 - find_path: gets artist id in the path and based on that returns a path from that artist id to Kevin Bacon